From, Reply-To, and Return-Path

 3. In your email delivery service, configure DKIM so the DKIM `d=` domain matches or aligns with the From domain.

-- From is for visible identity.
+- From sets the visible sender identity.

 - DKIM `d=` is the signing domain used by DKIM and DMARC alignment.